rackerlabs/technical-blog/_posts/2019-05-10-metro-virtual-data-centers.md

 which lowers resource usage.

-To meet customer requirements on efficient resource usage, load balancing, and automatic switchover between two data centers (DCs), Oracle launched the end-to-end Active-Active DC Solution.
+To meet customer requirements on efficient resource usage, load balancing, and automatic switchover between two DCs, Oracle&reg; launched the end-to-end Active-Active DC Solution.
 This solution enables both DCs to run concurrently and share service loads to improve the overall service capability and resource usage.
 The solution also ensures automatic failover with zero